II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 Genetic control of enzyme activity refers to controlling transcription of the mRNA needed for an enzyme's synthesis.
 In prokaryotic cells, this involves the induction or repression of enzyme synthesis by regulatory proteins that can bind to DNA and either block or enhance the function of RNA polymerase, the enzyme required for transcription.

 Bacteria also use translational control of enzyme synthesis.
-In this case, the bacteria produce antisense RNA that is complementary to the mRNA coding for the enzyme.
-When the antisense RNA binds to the mRNA by complementary base pairing, the mRNA cannot be translated into protein and the enzyme is not made (See Fig. 11).
+In this case, the bacteria produce noncoding RNAs (ncRNAs) or antisense RNAa such as microRNAs (miRNAs) that are complementary to an early portion of the mRNA coding for the enzyme.
+When the noncoding RNA binds to the mRNA by complementary base pairing, ribosomes cannot attach, the mRNA cannot be translated into protein, and the enzyme is not made (See Fig. 8).

-Mutations or genetic recomination may result in a modulation of gene expression or translational events that favor increased production of the enzyme being tied up or altered by the antimicrobial agent (see Fig. 12).
+Mutations or horizontal gene transfer may result in a modulation of gene expression or translational events that favor increased production of the enzyme being tied up or altered by the antimicrobial agent (see Fig. 9).
 Since enzymes are normally produced in limited amounts, production of excessive amounts of enzyme may allow for the metabolic activity being blocked by the agent to still occur.

 5. Many pathogenic bacteria, as well as normal flora, form complex bacterial communities as biofilms (def).
 Bacteria in biofilms are often able to communicate with one another by a process called quorum sensing (def) and are able to interact with and adapt to their environment as a population of bacteria rather than as individual bacteria.
 By living as a community of bacteria as a biofilm, these bacteria are: